Einstein Center of Catalysis (EC2): ‘BIG-NSE 2.0’ and graduate education on a higher level of interdisciplinarity

-The Einstein Centre for Catalysis (EC2) is linked with its objectives to the Cluster of Excellence “Unifying Concepts in Catalysis” (UniCat) follow-up initiative “Unifying Systems in Catalysis” (UniSysCat) within the new Excellence Strategy by the German federal and state governments (“Exzellenzstrategie des Bundes und der Länder”).
+The Einstein Center of Catalysis (EC2) is linked with its objectives to the Cluster of Excellence “Unifying Concepts in Catalysis” (UniCat) follow-up initiative “Unifying Systems in Catalysis” (UniSysCat) within the new Excellence Strategy by the German federal and state governments (“Exzellenzstrategie des Bundes und der Länder”).
 Thereby UniCat’s successful graduate school BIG-NSE (Berlin International Graduate School of Natural Sciences and Engineering) will be continued and further developed under the umbrella of the EC², funded by the Einstein Foundation Berlin, throughout the entire funding period of UniSysCat.
 The EC² is dedicated to strengthening modern catalysis research by bundling the rich expertise in the Berlin region and generating novel synergies.

-The concept of the Einstein Centre for Catalysis , although linked to the program of UniSysCat, is not restricted to the traditional research fields in catalysis, but aims to inspire, initiate, and promote (i.e., catalyze) novel collaborations between research networks and institutions in Berlin on cutting-edge projects in chemistry and the molecular life sciences that may, in turn, open new directions for future catalysis research.
+The concept of the Einstein Center of Catalysis, although linked to the program of UniSysCat, is not restricted to the traditional research fields in catalysis, but aims to inspire, initiate, and promote (i.e., catalyze) novel collaborations between research networks and institutions in Berlin on cutting-edge projects in chemistry and the molecular life sciences that may, in turn, open new directions for future catalysis research.
 In this way, the concept of the EC2 complements the efforts of UniSysCat toward the continuous and sustainable development of internationally competitive catalysis research in Berlin.
 The success of the concept relies upon the excellence of the researchers involved, who must be prepared to master and develop interdisciplinary research projects, overcoming the frontiers of classical disciplines in catalysis.
-This challenge makes high demands on the qualification particularly of young researchers and thus defines the concept of ‘BIG-NSE 2.0’ and graduate education in general, which is financed and directed by the EC2.
+This challenge imposes high demands on the qualification particularly of young researchers and thus defines the concept of ‘BIG-NSE 2.0’ and graduate education in general, which is financed and directed by the EC2.

 The EC2 regards it as its most prominent task to establish and ‘catalyze’ a higher level of interdisciplinarity by opening perspectives toward ideas, topics, and methods of research areas beyond catalysis.
 Consequently, the EC2 will